The Fortunes of Permanence: Culture and Anarchy in an Age of Amnesia by Roger Kimball.

 Any belief in greatness offends against the cult of equality, the morass of indiscriminateness into which any democratic culture is always prone to degenerate if it is not careful to value excellence and protect liberty.
 But the cult of equality demands that all opinions should be equal, all expression legitimate, and all objects fungible: “the substitution of anything for anything,” Kimball writes, “is the ideal” behind the attack on permanence.
 A belief in permanent monuments of cultural greatness is, moreover, a threat to the primacy of political power for many of the same reasons that religion presents an equivalent obstacle.
 Both supply a point of reference and a measure of value that transcend the prerogatives of those who happen to be in power at any given time.
 Their very existence, and their ability to call forth the unforced admiration and loyalty of men and women of all stations, tempers and relativizes the claims of the present, grounds the sense of right and wrong in sources beyond the reach of the present, and thereby makes it less likely that the leaders of the present day—any present day—can claim the souls of those they lead.

 Some of Kimball’s most discerning remarks touch upon the “information explosion” wrought by the Internet and the digital revolution we have been living through.
 He is no Luddite on these matters—indeed, as I’ve pointed out, he is a very fine blogger—but he is insistent that we take the full measure of what is being gained and what is being lost by this revolution, and finds much to be concerned about.
-Every technology, even the technology of writing itself, has its drawbacks, and we must be alert to the distinction between information, knowledge, and wisdom.
+Every technology, even the technology of writing itself, has its drawbacks, and we must be alert to the distinction among information, knowledge, and wisdom.
 The relentless pursuit of the first may cause us to forget the other two.
 “The problem with computers,” he writes, “is not the worlds they give us instant access to, but the world they encourage us to neglect.”
 The problem, he further elaborates, “is not with computers or indeed any particular technology but rather our disposition toward the common world that culture defines.”
 This common world is defined by prescriptive norms, by shared moral imagination, by the gentle habituations of conversation and community life.

 As this discussion will suggest, and as his fine book makes clear, Kimball is a conservative in the Burkean mold and an exponent of the great Anglo-American tradition of concrete, anti-ideological, unsystematic, decentralized, and organic forms of organization—the technique of “muddling through,” as it is unglamorously but affectionately known to many of us.
 He is also clearly an advocate for the idea of the Anglosphere, the notion, popularized by James Bennett but implicit in the writings of Winston Churchill, among others, that the English-speaking peoples have been granted, through the incomparable tools of the English language and culture, a special gift for understanding and upholding “the commitment to individual freedom and local initiative against the meddlesome intrusion of any central authority.”